pacha/vem-tabline/README.md

 * Lightweight, performant and just focused on providing the tabline functionality.

+There are many plugins to display the buffers in Vim.
 The design of Vem Tabline is based on two very cool ones:
 [vim-buftabline](https://github.com/ap/vim-buftabline) and
 [WinTabs](https://github.com/zefei/vim-wintabs).
-It doesn't share code with them but most ideas come from their original authors.
+It doesn't share code with them but many ideas come from their original authors.

 Moving Buffers in Tabline
 -------------------------